thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

 of key value pairs separated by `|` works and let's us use an ID as a key to get to its associated Content.

-Preceding and succeeding this code snippet is the set up for the pagination (`pageno = 2`) which I'll go over next.
+This code snippet also contains the set up for the pagination (`pageno = 2`) which I'll go over next.

 ### Pagination

 For the pagination, we recreate the form from the HTML we copied ealier.
-Then we extract the value we need for the next page `__EVENTTARGET` from the next page's page number link.
+Then we extract the value we need for the next page `__EVENTTARGET` from the next page number link.
 We update the form control values again, create the variables that aren't picked up from the form (`__ASYNCPOST` and `ctl100ScriptManager`) and set their values to match what we saw in the Developer Tools earlier.